 I create therapeutic art programs, performances, restorative workshops and community events for museums, galleries and arts organizations, as well as clinical settings and schools.
 I work with a wide-range of clients including individuals, families and couples, teens and children on relationships and issues such as anxiety, depression and trauma.

-In 2019, Tobias created a multi-media community art project entitled, "Survivor!
-98 Second Stories" in response to the sexual assault epidemic.
+In 2019, Tobias received awards for her short documentary, "Survivor!
+98 Second Stories, an advocacy project bringing awareness to the sexual assault epidemic.
 In 2014, she was awarded a Learning Innovation Fellowship from The National Science Foundation as part of a collaborative project to combat climate change.
-In 2012, she earned a Durfee ARC Grant for The Cupcake Project, a 3 year traveling exhibit about the hunger epidemic in America, which was featured at The Carpenter Center for Visual Arts at Harvard University. and Utah MOCA.
-In 2010, she conceptualized SEE THRU, an experimental collaboration with Caltech Neuroscience Professor, Shinsuke Shimojo and The LA Art Association.
+In 2012, she earned a Durfee ARC Grant for The Cupcake Project, a traveling exhibit about the hunger epidemic in America, which was featured at The Carpenter Center for Visual Arts at Harvard University. and Utah MOCA.
+She develops most of her projects in collaboration with Los Angeles Art Association

-She has worked with organizations including Vista Hill Parent Care, The San Diego Unified School District Department of Student Advocacy, La Jolla Elementary School, La Jolla High School, The LA Gay and Lesbian Center, The Girl Up Initiative, Mother's Kitchen, The Expressive Arts Foundation and Arts for Learning.
+She has worked with organizations including Vista Hill Parent Care, The San Diego Unified School District Department of Student Advocacy, La Jolla Elementary School, La Jolla High School, The Los Angeles Gay and Lesbian Center, The Expressive Arts Foundation and Arts for Learning.

 I promise to be there with you every step of your journey.
 My goal is to support you in expressing yourself creatively and authentically as you grow from your struggles, heal from your pain, and move forward to where you want to be.
 You will be supported as you rediscover yourself and what you want to be doing with your life.
 I will bring my heart, my experience and my understanding to your journey and will provide you with a safe, nurturing and creative environment for your process.